5 Ways to Make Influencer Marketing Work on a Budget

 March 23, 2017

-But since this avenue is typically available only to brands with huge budgets to spend on big-name celebrities and well-connected media publishers, smaller firms often assume they can’t afford it.
+Influencer marketing is typically available only to brands with huge budgets to spend on big-name celebrities and well-connected media publishers, so smaller firms often assume they can’t afford it.

 Despite the volume of coverage around micro-influencers (who cost far less than standard influencers), there have not been many resources explaining how those with smaller budgets can tap into this resource.
 So, here are five ways to make influencer marketing work for those with limited resources.